ohdsi-studies/BipolarMisclassificationValidation/README.md

 This study applies and evaluates a simple score model to OMOP CDM data that predicts which newly diagnosed MDD patients will be diagnosed with bipolar within the next 1 year.

+## Background

+Patients with BD are often misdiagnosed as having MDD.
+We have developed a simple score based prediction model that can predict the risk that a patient who is newly diagnosed with MDD will be diagnosed with BD within the next year.
+We now aim to externally validate this model across the OHDSI network.
+If this model works then it may help patients with bipolar get diagnosed years earlier.

 ## Code to Install